 Administrative adjudication is the power of an administrative agency of judicial powers which have been given to them by a legislative body.
 These Agencies typically possess both legislative and judicial powers.
-The legislative power gives this administrative adjudicatory body an authority to issue regulations, whereas the judicial power gives this administrative adjudicatory body an authority to adjudicate cases.
-The current distinction was not made historically between adjudication in courts of law and within administrative agencies.
+The legislative power gives this administrative adjudicatory body an authority to issue regulations, where as the judicial power gives this administrative adjudicatory body an authority to adjudicate cases.
+The current distinction between adjudication within administrative agencies and adjudication in courts of law was not made historically.

-Administrative courts mostly work for determining the rights of the individuals against other individuals and their duties.
+Administrative courts mostly work for determining the rights and duties of individuals against other individuals.
 They also entertain the cases that are against the government.
-This function mainly distinguishes administrative tribunals from civil courts.
-The administrative tribunals are having the power to assess various penalties, like forfeiture of licenses for violating a statutory or administrative regulation.
+This function that mainly distinguishes administrative tribunals from civil courts.
+The administrative tribunals are have the power to assess various penalties, like forfeiture of licenses for violating a statutory or administrative regulation.
 Many administrative bodies are not vested with adjudicative powers and they must proceed through the regular courts of law for civil or criminal sanctions.

 Adjudication can also be in the competitions, like it can also be the process, at dancing competitions, in television, game shows and at other competitive forums, according to which competitors are evaluated and ranked and a winner is found.
-But we are talking about the Adjudication in the legal terms which is a legal procedure to resolve a dispute.
-The academic giving or uttering of a judgment or decree in a proceeding of court, also the judgment or decision given.
+But we are talking about the Adjudication in the legal terms that is "A legal process to resolving a dispute."
+The academic giving or uttering of a judgment or decree in a court proceeding, also the judgment or decision given.
 The entry of the decree by a court in respect to the parties involved in the case.
 It implies a hearing by a court, after a notice of legal evidence on the factual issue involved.
-The equivalent of a determination which indicates that the claims of all the parties thereto have been considered and set at rest.
+The equivalent of a determination, which indicates that the claims of all the parties thereto have been considered and set at rest.
 Adjudication is a process by which an arbiter or a judge analysis evidence and disputation, including legal reasoning set forth by opposition parties or offender to come to a decision which determines rights and obligations between the parties involved in it.
-Three types of disputes are resolved through adjudication: Disputes between the private parties, which may be individuals or corporations, disputes between the private parties and public officials and public bodies or public officials.
+Three types of disputes are resolved through adjudication: Disputes between the private parties, which may be individuals or corporations, disputes between the private parties and public officials, disputes between public officials or public bodies.